rmsreis/customer_banking/README.md

 Welcome to Customer Banking

-<span style="color:lightblue">Enter the initial balance for the Savings Account:</span> 1000
+Enter the initial balance for the Savings Account: 1000

-<span style="color:green"> Enter the annual interest rate (APR) for the Savings Account:</span> 5
+Enter the annual interest rate (APR) for the Savings Account: 5

-<span style="color:blue">Enter the number of months the savings account will accrue interest:</span> 12
+Enter the number of months the savings account will accrue interest: 12

-Savings Account Updated Balance: 1051.16, Interest Earned: 51.16
+Savings Account Updated Balance: 1050.00, Interest Earned: 50.00

-Enter the initial balance for the CD Account: 2000 Enter the annual interest rate (APR) for the CD Account: 3 Enter the number of months the CD account will accrue interest: 12
+Enter the initial balance for the CD Account: 2000

+Enter the annual interest rate (APR) for the CD Account: 3

+Enter the number of months the CD account will accrue interest: 12

-CD Account Updated Balance: 2060.30, Interest Earned: 60.30
+CD Account Updated Balance: 2060, Interest Earned: 60
 </pre>